 We dug into numerous online reviews to assess SmileDirectClub’s general customer satisfaction, and we discovered that they’ve accumulated some complaints over the years.
 Customers have reported delays in communication and complaint resolutions.

 It appears that, around 2017, SmileDirectClub’s rapid expansion caused it to outgrow its customer service.
-More recently, they’ve been implementing initiatives designed to improve customer support.
-And, based on more recent reviews, it seems to be working.
+More recently, they’ve been implementing initiatives designed to improve customer support—like a mobile app to track your progress, virtual check-ins with dental professionals, and expanded availability.
+Based on more recent reviews, it seems to be working.

-It’s more difficult to gauge Invisalign’s customer service satisfaction, as the majority of questions and concerns go directly to the individual dentist or orthodontist and are handled within their office.
+It’s more difficult to gauge Invisalign’s customer service satisfaction, as most questions and concerns go directly to the individual dentist or orthodontist and are handled within their office.

-During your SmileDirectClub treatment, you’re more or less on your own.
-The company’s customer service representatives are available, but you don’t have any check-ins with your assigned dentist.
-And as a remote treatment, it’s harder for them to evaluate your progress.
-If something seems off or you don’t think your teeth are moving like they should, you won’t have a professional who can physically assess your progress.
+During your SmileDirectClub treatment, you won’t receive any in-person oversight.
+They offer virtual check-ins every 90 days with their dental team and progress tracking through their mobile app, so you can make sure you’re staying on track.
+However, 90 days isn’t as frequent as Invisalign’s office visits, and as a remote treatment, it’s harder for SmileDirectClub’s team to evaluate your progress.
+If something seems off or you don’t think your teeth are moving as they should, you won’t have a professional who can physically assess your progress.

-Invisalign doesn’t just give you access to dentist check-ins, it requires them.
-You’ll need to make an office visit every 4-6 weeks so that they can see your progress and make adjustments, if necessary.
-Scheduling these office visits is less convenient and more time-consuming, but it also gives you reassurance and an in-person resource if you’re concerned about your teeth.
+Throughout Invisalign treatment, you’ll need to visit your dentist every 4–6 weeks so that they can evaluate your progress and make adjustments to your aligner plan, if necessary.
+Scheduling these office visits is less convenient and more time-consuming, but it also gives you reassurance that your teeth will stay on track, plus an in-person resource if you’re concerned about your teeth.